TheArkive/ahk-pi/README.md

 This is a portable install manager.
 This script is meant to be run compiled, and is only meant to work with the `.zip` archives.
 It is written in AHKv2.
 If you run this as a script, switch to AHK v1, close, and try to reopen the script, it will not work.
 For best results, please comipile, or use the included precompiled EXE(s).

+This program is now compiled as 32-bit only, and will write to the 64-bit side of the registry when on a 64-bit system.

 <img src="/images/ahk-pi2.png" width="420" align="top"/><img src="/images/ahk-pi10.png" width="420"/>

 ## Basic Setup